sorousharghavan/Udacity_SelfDriving_Car_Traffic_Sign_Classifier/README.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the fifth and sixth cells of the ipython notebook.

 I used the Adam optimizer for this project.
 After many iterations, it was found that a batch size of 60-90 would yield the best results for this model.
 Furthermore, some fluctuation in validation accuracy between different epochs were notices.
 In order to stabilize the gradients, the learning rate was reduced to 0.0007 and in return, the number of epochs was increased to 15 in order to counter the slow descent of the new learning rate.
 Furthermore, it was found that although the dropout probability did not show significant effect on the LeNet architecture, it was proven to be effective in increasing validation accuracy of the new architecture.